Non-classifiability of Ergodic Flows up to Time Change: The Setup

 \section{The Setup}

-We present a general setup of our construction.
-It is very similar to the one in \cite[Section 4]{FRW} with a few minor changes (for example, specification (Q4) and our specifications on the group actions).
+In this section we present the general setup of our construction with a list of requirements (called \emph{specifications}).
+We list specifications (E1)-(E3) on construction sequences $\Meng{\mathcal{W}_n(\mathcal{T})}{\sigma_n \in \mathcal{T}}$ for our symbolic systems, specifications (Q4)-(Q6) on equivalence relations $\mathcal{Q}^n_s(\mathcal{T})$ on the collections $\mathcal{W}_n(\mathcal{T})$ of $n$-words, and specifications (A7) and (A8) on group actions on the quotient spaces $\mathcal{W}_n(\mathcal{T})/\mathcal{Q}^n_s(\mathcal{T})$.
+In Section~\ref{sec:Construction} we will present our actual constructions of words, equivalence relations, and group actions.
+We will then verify that they satisfy all the requirements from Section~\ref{sec:Setup}.
+The general setup of our construction is very similar to the one in \cite[Section 4]{FRW} with a few minor changes (for example, specification (Q4) and our specifications on the group actions).